zmudc/void-packages/Manual.md

 [FAQ](http://smarden.org/runit/faq.html#create).
 The following are guidelines specific to Void Linux on how to write services.

+Do not attempt to write a runit service for a service that cannot be configured to run in the foreground without modifying the upstream source of the service.
+Such a runit service will not be accepted.

 If the service daemon supports CLI flags, consider adding support for changing it via the `OPTS` variable by reading a file called `conf` in the same directory as the daemon.